-Third-degree price discrimination: Practice of dividing consumers into two or more groups with separate demand curves and charging different prices to each group.
+Third-degree price discrimination is the practice of dividing consumers into two or more groups with separate demand curves and charging different prices to each group.

 Creating Consumer Groups

 If third-degree price discrimination is feasible, how should the firm decide what price to charge each group of consumers?